Central Gardens Nature Reserve

-The Central Gardens Nature Reserve, also called Central Gardens, is a protected nature reserve located in the western suburbs of Sydney, New South Wales, Australia.
+The Central Gardens Nature Reserve, also called Central Gardens, is a protected nature reserve and urban park located in the western suburbs of Sydney, New South Wales, Australia.
 Established in 1976, the 12 ha reserve, garden and fauna and wildlife park is situated in the suburb of Merrylands and is managed by Cumberland Council.
 The park is regionally important and it attracts visitors outside the Cumberland local government area.
 The bushland contains remnants of Cumberland Plain Woodland and is approximately 3.5 ha.

 History

 Before opening, the area was first used for clay extraction pits and kilns for brick making in the 1970s.
 The design of the park began at that time, with the tennis courts and grass area developed.
 The reserve was officially opened on 12 April 1976 by The Hon Tom Uren, the Deputy Leader of the Opposition at that time.
 Many trees were lost in the park as a result of a severe storm in February 2002.
 The boardwalk and deck structure was built in 1993, which was designed to allow disabled persons to access the edge of the main lake.